-Finally, it bears noting that, following a consensual settlement, nonsettling co-infringers shall not be permitted to recover contribution for the remaining claim from the settling co-infringers.
-Moreover, if non-settling co-infringers are insolvent, the damaged party may seek compensation from the settling co-infringer, unless expressly excluded in the settlement agreement.
+Finally, following a consensual settlement, non-settling co-infringers are not permitted to recover contributions for the remaining claim from the settling co-infringers.
+Moreover, if non-settling co-infringers are insolvent, the damaged party may seek compensation from the settling co-infringer unless this is expressly excluded in the settlement agreement.